sparameswaran/offline-gen/README.md

   <div><img src="images/full-offline-generation.png" width="400"/></div>
   * New Blobstore upload pipeline injected
   <div><img src="images/injecting-blobstore-upload-pipeline.png" width="400"/></div>
-    Automatic run of the blobstore upload pipeline might fail if the supplied params are not incomplete.
-Best to save the pipeline and run it separately with the right parameters so correctly versioned artifacts can be saved into the S3 blobstore.

   * Full Generation of upload and offline pipelines
   <div><img src="images/full-generation.png" width="400"/></div>